llv22/pyautogui_forward/README.md

-PyAutoGUI
+PyAutoGUI Forward
 =========

-PyAutoGUI is a  cross-platform GUI automation Python module for human beings.
-Used to programmatically control the mouse & keyboard.
+**PyAutoGUI Forward** is a  cross-platform GUI automation Python module for human beings based on [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/), Used to programmatically control the mouse & keyboard.
+Orlando's purpose is to bring into the support for Android, iOS and primary mobile systems.

 `pip install pyautogui`